cmaestre/arm_scenario_simulator/README.md

 All these objects can be spawned and deleted directly from python code, allowing you to automate experiment initialization : no need to write one `.world` file for each experiment setup you want, just write a python script to spawn a variable amount of objects at different positions on the table or to reset the setup, etc ...

 The state of buttons, levers and the table's pocket can also be retrieved easily from python code, and the lights can be switched on/off directly from python as well.
 This enables you to define simple or complex rules relating objects states and lights (e.g, turn on light2 iif this buttonC in pressed).
 You can set the color of all these objects in python too.

 All this is made possible using the python classes contained in the python [arm_scenario_simulator package](https://bitbucket.org/u2isir/arm_scenario_simulator/src/8d92c844061e778f5237e0dc58fe971463a7594d/src/arm_scenario_simulator/?at=master).

 The example script [spawn_objects_example](https://bitbucket.org/u2isir/arm_scenario_simulator/src/1685739a91dc1a0840ca1bd89dc1bc6fcdefdd0f/scripts/spawn_objects_example?at=master&fileviewer=file-view-default) aims at demonstrating how to do this.

 **Important note : color changes made at run-time with python or c++ code are only visible through cameras (therefore using rviz or image_view package), not in gazebo's window client.**

+## How to control Baxter
+Please refer to rethink Robotics' [examples](https://github.com/RethinkRobotics/baxter_examples) and [python api for baxter's arms](http://api.rethinkrobotics.com/baxter_interface/html/index.html)

 ## Already done :
 * A table with a pocket and a sensor publishing (on a ROS topic) whether there is an object inside the pocket or not.
 * Models for interactive objects (buttons, levers) with sensors publishing the state on objects on both Gazebo and ROS topics.
 * Models for basic objects (cube and cylinder).
+* Python interface for these objects allowing controlling them and/or retrieving their state.
 * Additional camera mounted on top of Baxter's head which points to the table (unlike Baxter's original head camera which stares too high).
 * Provided by RethinkRobotics : simple ROS interface to control Baxter (in python).